pulkitverma25/IITG_Thesis_Template/README.md

 Note that this address may change in future.

-2. If any sty file is missing, you can download it and save in "Styles" directory and change its path in \usepackage command.
+2. If any sty file is missing, you can download it save it in directory where "IITG_Thesis.tex" is kept.

-3. The current contents of "Styles" directory are the files which were missing from my tex installation.
-Make changes accordingly for your system.
+3. Some sty files can be found in "Missing_Styles" folder.
+They were missing from my tex installation.

 4. This is tested only on Linux platform.

+5. If you do not understand step 2 and 3 and you are getting an error regarding some .sty file missing, then copy the sontents of "Missing_Styles" directory into the directory where "IITG_Thesis.tex" is kept.
+It might solve the problem.